 Licenses: Free (Need link and logo on your website) and Paid ($3,499 – $59,999)

-Umbraco development service is in high demand these days because Umbraco is easy to use, simple to customize, and robust enough to run the largest sites such as wired.co.uk and asp.net.
+Umbraco development service is in high demand these days because Umbraco is easy to use, simple to customize, and robust enough to run the most significant sites such as wired.co.uk and asp.net.
 Umbraco’s modern UI, pure .NET architecture, and active community make it the best choice for web CMS.
 Umbraco supports both MVC and WebForms.
-One thing that goes against it is the extra efforts to get started because it is designed with developers in mind.
+One thing that goes against it is the extra effort to get started because it is designed with developers in mind.

 Notable Points: Open Source, Open API, Stable and Mature, Ease of Install, Highly Flexible and Scalable, Strong Community, Options for plugins.

 Licenses: Free (Open Source) with options for paid support and add-ons.

 - Open Source: Umbraco CMS is an open-source Content Management System software.
 This means that it can be installed, configured, and maintained free of charge.